 Don't forget about the behavior of evaporated/condensed, runaway water droplets!
 Water tends to drip down to the lowest point available on all electrical cables.
 This is why power strips are a bad idea around the aquarium as they are designed to sit at the lowest point of the tabletop or floor.
 Always make sure to have a "dropped loop" in your cables, with the electric source sitting higher than the bottom of the loop.
 That way, water will not drop into your socket, shorting out your breaker box, and turning the whole tank off.

-If the desired tank location isn't within a few feet of the existing outlets, you might want to consider installing another outlet.
-If the tank is placed away from a wall, you will want to install an outlet in the floor, under or next to the tank.
+If the desired tank location isn't within a few feet of the existing outlets, consider installing another one or two outlets.
+For central room units, if the tank is placed well away from a wall, install an outlet in the floor, under or next to the tank.

 A/C, Heating Ducts, and the Wall

 Plan your tank to be well away from the direct airflow from both your heating system and your air conditioners.
 Keeping your tank temperatures steady is very important, as tropical reef systems in nature vary only 2 or 3 degrees over the course of the entire year.
 Any sort of draft over or around your tank will add unwanted temperature fluctuations.